povilaspanavas/TestGallagherCalculator/README.md

 multi-instance deployment, similar read-heavy reference data could use a distributed cache such as Redis so all API instances share the same cached data and avoid repeatedly querying the backing store.

+## Security considerations

+Authentication and authorization are out of scope for this exercise.
+For a production deployment, the API would enforce HTTPS, restrict CORS to trusted frontend origins, avoid leaking exception details, review calculation logs for sensitive data, and restrict development tooling such as public OpenAPI/Scalar access.
+Health endpoints should expose only minimal information and normally be protected through hosting or network controls.

 ## Cloud and DevOps